Fiasco071/BotAppetit/README.md

 <h2> Features </h2> <a name="features"></a>

 With our application, you can simulate stock datas on different real stocks at a current value.
+   * You can view recipes that others have posted
-   * You can add funds to your wallet.
+   * You can post comments to express what you think about the recipe.
-   * With sufficient funds in your wallet, you are able to browse through and select stocks you want to "purchase".
-   * You can see a projection of the said data set in a projection of a year.
-   * You can view all your assets that you have
+   * You can post and edit recipes that you know!
-   * You can view your history of all the transactions made in the application.
+   * You can search for all the recipes on the application.

 <h2>Technologies Used</h2> <a name="tech"></a>